 The two discussed loneliness, mental health and what makes life meaningful during WOW 2023, UCLA Health’s annual mental health summit.
 Other guests who spoke with Winfrey during the three-hour program included Oscar- and Grammy-winning musician Jon Batiste, author and Harvard Business School professor Arthur C. Brooks, PhD, and three UCLA students, who shared their personal experiences with mental health challenges.
 Actress Lisa Kudrow hosted the event.

-The inspiring program, a fundraiser for the UCLA Semel Institute for Neuroscience and Human Behavior and the Resnick Neuropsychiatric Hospital, honored philanthropists Andrea and Peter Roth, who recently donated $1 million to support autism research and intervention.
+The inspiring program, a fundraiser for the and the honored philanthropists Andrea and Peter Roth, who recently donated $1 million to support autism research and intervention.
 It was also announced that a grant for early-career faculty at Resnick Neuropsychiatric Hospital would be named in honor of Winfrey.

 Loneliness is as detrimental to human health as smoking 15 cigarettes a day, Dr. Murthy said, because human beings evolved as hunter-gatherers who lived in tribes.
 We’re hardwired for connection with each other and feel safest when we’re together.